worksonmypc/apprentice-boot-camp-improving-code/docs/_posts/0000-01-04-code-smells.md

 --

-No single definitive list of smells
+## No single definitive list of smells

+You’ll find smells referenced in one list which aren’t described in another

 Notes: Conventions have appeared over the years.
   You may recognise some of them.